Memorial: Patentees Memorial, or Colonial Settler’s Monument

 On the west side of Fifteenth Street, NW, just north of Constitution Avenue, NW, is a plain, granite stone dedicated in 1936 in memory of the patentees who gave their land to create the Nation’s Capital.
 The memorial is inscribed with the names of the 18 original patentees here, who lived before 1700.

-It’s easy to miss, and since 2019, you can’t even walk around it since the “landscape” fencing went up and hasn’t been taken down.
+It’s easy to miss, and since 2019 “landscape” fencing went up and hasn’t been taken down.

 The memorial was approved for placement in Washington, D.C., by an act of Congress on February 12, 1936.
 The legislation authorized “a memorial to the early settlers whose land grants embrace the site of the Federal City.”